medined/silver-argint/README.md

     * [Deploy Certificate Manager](docs/deploy-cert-manager.md)
     * TBD - [Add HTTPS To An Applicaton](docs/add_https_to_an_application.md)
 * [Deploy Helm](docs/deploy-helm.md) - a package manager for k8s.
+* See https://krew.sigs.k8s.io/ to learn about a plugin manager for kubectl
+* See https://github.com/ishantanu/awesome-kubectl-plugins to read about kubectl plugins.
 * Databases
     * [Deploy MySQL](docs/deploy-mysql.md)
     * [Deploy PostgreSQL](docs/deploy-postgresql.md)